tmatsuzawa2/badger-buddy/README.md

 3. Open the virtual environment and install following packages:
    * Django: <code>pip install django</code>
    * Django-registration: <code>pip install django-registration</code>
-4. Inside the virtual environment, run the surver <code>python3 manage.py runserver --insecure</code> if you are using python3; <code>python manage.py runserver --insecure</code> if you are using python. <br/> **Please note that we have changed the command because we have to be out of debug mode in order to achieve 404 page, and in that case the server won't load the local static files (e.g. images) unless the "--insecure" tag is turned on.**
+4. Inside the virtual environment, run the server <code>python3 manage.py runserver --insecure</code> if you are using python3; <code>python manage.py runserver --insecure</code> if you are using python. <br/> **Please note that we have changed the command because we have to be out of debug mode in order to display the custom 404 page, and in that case Django won't handle loading the static files (e.g. images) unless the "--insecure" flag is used.**
 5. In your browser, redirect to http://localhost:8000/users/login/ to start the adventure!

 ## Testing